 This article looks at the scientific evidence behind some common home remedies for vaginal and vulvar itching and describes when to contact a doctor.

 The following are some common home remedies that a person can use to soothe vulvovaginal itching:

 Sometimes, dry skin can lead to an itchy vulva.

-Avoid any bath oil that contains fragrance, which can irritate the area even more.
+However, a person should avoid any bath oil that contains fragrance, which can irritate the area even more.

-The AMS also report that vitamin E applied topically or taken orally has this effect.
+Vitamin E for vaginal health comes in various forms, including suppositories and creams.
+The AMS also reports that vitamin E applied topically or taken orally has this effect.

 Some evidence suggests that applying a mixture of yogurt and honey to the vulva or inside the vagina can help treat fungal infections that may be responsible for vaginal itching.

 A newer 2021 study has suggested that the effect of honey and yogurt is just as effective, if not more effective, at managing vagina yeast as the prescription medication clotrimazole.